KADDRA’s Terms of Service

-(c) Termination by Client Without Cause.
+(c) Termination Without Cause.
 Provides at least thirty (30) days’ written notice before the end of the Initial Term (as per the Quote).
 After the Initial Term, either Party may terminate this Agreement at any time by giving at least ninety (90) days’ notice to other Party.

 7.2 Termination is not an exclusive remedy and the exercise by either party of any remedy under this Agreement will be without prejudice to any other remedies it may have under this TOS, by law, or otherwise.

 7.3 The Client is responsible for disconnecting all data sources connected to the Company upon termination of the service.
 The Company will not be liable for any security breach of any data leaked if the Client terminated this subscription without disconnecting their data source.

 7.4 The Company shall not be liable to the Client or any third party for any modification, suspension or discontinuation of the Service, including any incorrectness or incompleteness of information.
 All accrued rights to billing and payment shall survive termination of this Agreement.